Bates College: Athletics

+Bates maintains 31 varsity teams, and 9 club teams, including sailing, cycling, ice hockey, rugby, and water polo.
 The college's official mascot is the bobcat and official color is garnet.
-The college athletically competes in the NCAA Division III New England Small College Athletic Conference (NESCAC), which also includes Amherst, Connecticut, Hamilton, Middlebury, Trinity, Tufts, Wesleyan, Williams, and "Maine Big Three" rivals Bowdoin and Colby in the Colby-Bates-Bowdoin Consortium.
+The college athletically competes in the NCAA Division III as a member of the New England Small College Athletic Conference (NESCAC), which also includes Amherst, Connecticut, Hamilton, Middlebury, Trinity, Tufts, Wesleyan, Williams, and "Maine Big Three" rivals Bowdoin and Colby in the Colby-Bates-Bowdoin Consortium.
 This is one of the oldest football rivalries in the United States.
-This consortium is a series of historically highly competitive football games ending in the championship game between the three schools.
-Bates is the holder of the winning streak, but also has the record for the biggest loss in the athletic conference.
-Overall the college leads the Colby-Bates-Bowdoin Consortium in wins.
-Bates has won this championship a total of eleven times including 2014, 2015, and in 2016 won it again with a 24–7 win over Bowdoin, after their 21–19 home victory over Colby.

-According to U.S. Rowing, the Women's Rowing Team is ranked first in the NESCAC, and first overall in NCAA Division III rowing, as of 2016.
-In the 2015 season, the women's rowing team was the most decorated rowing team in collegiate racing while also being the first to sweep every major rowing competition in its athletic conference in the history of NCAA Division III athletics.
+According to U.S. Rowing, the Women's Rowing Team is ranked first in the NESCAC, and first overall in NCAA Division III rowing in 2016.
+In the 2015 season, the women's rowing team was the most decorated rowing team in collegiate racing.
 In 2015, the men's rowing team had the fastest ascension in rankings of any sport in its athletic conference and is the NESCAC Rowing Champion.
 Bates has the 4th-highest NESCAC title hold, is ranked 5th in its athletic conference and 15th in Division III athletics.
 As of 2018, the college has graduated a total of 12 Olympians, one of whom won the Olympic gold medal rowing for Canada at the 2008 Beijing Olympics.
-The all-time leader of the Chase Regatta is Bates with a total of 14 composite wins, followed by Colby's five wins, concluding with Bowdoin's two wins.
+The all-time leader of the Chase Regatta is Bates with a total of 14 wins, followed by Colby's five wins, concluding with Bowdoin's two wins.